arnaudbos/i-rant/content/loom-part-1-scheduling.md

   width="100%" %}}
 {{< /gallery >}}

-In the above diagram, we can see Program1 starting and finishing before Program2, but there are _gaps_ between bursts of execution.
+In the above diagram, we can see Program1 finishing before Program2 can start, but there are _gaps_ between bursts of execution.
 Same for Program2.
-And all the time during which a processor is waiting for I/O (polling, [busy waiting]) rather than "crunching numbers" is wasted.
+And all the time during which a processor is waiting for I/O (polling, [busy waiting]) rather than "crunching numbers", is wasted.

 Schedulers to the rescue!